Loss Functions for Discrete Contextual Pricing with Observational Data: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we propose loss functions for discrete contextual pricing with observational data.
-Since the true valuations of customers are never fully known, we adopt theory from learning from noisy supervision to transform observed bandit feedback to loss with true valuations.
-This allows us to derive a class of unbiased loss functions for pricing, rather than following an indirect ``predict then optimize" approach where an intermediate demand function is learned first.
-Rather than disposing of this estimated demand function entirely, we show that demand learning is helpful in our framework when it is accurate.
-In this case, we derive the minimum variance loss function which uses the demand estimation as a plug-in estimate.
-However, in challenging real-world environments, demand estimation may be inaccurate for reasons like model misspecification, overfitting and poor uncertainty calibration when using machine learning models.
-In this case, we propose the robust loss function which we show has a good performance when demand learning is suboptimal.
-We also propose a Cmix estimator which we show generally performs well in both scenarios.
-We provide experimental evidence using both synthetic and real-world datasets that these approaches work well for contextual pricing.
+Since the true valuations of customers are rarely known, we adopt theory from learning from noisy supervision to transform observed purchase outcomes to a suitable loss used for true valuations.
+This allows us to derive a class of unbiased loss functions for pricing, rather than following an indirect predict-then-optimize approach where an intermediate demand function is learned first.
+Rather than disposing of the estimated demand function entirely, we show that demand learning is helpful in our framework when it is accurate.
+In this case, we derive the minimum variance loss function, which uses the demand estimation as a plug-in estimate.
+However, in challenging real-world environments, demand estimation may be inaccurate for reasons like model misspecification, overfitting, and poor uncertainty calibration when using modern machine learning models.
+In this case, we propose the robust loss function that performs well when demand learning is difficult.
+Using both synthetic and real-world datasets, we provide experimental evidence that these approaches work well for contextual pricing.

-Interestingly, we find inverse propensity scoring and doubly robust estimators from causal inference literature are a special case of our proposed unbiased loss functions.
-Specifically, the doubly robust estimator is equivalent to the minimum variance loss function when using a plug-in estimator and applied to contextual pricing.
-We also show theoretically and empirically that when most items don't sell, the IPS method is a minimum variance estimator, which implies that practitioners can use their domain knowledge about the demand to inform model selection.
-To the best of our knowledge, these connections between causal inference, learning from noisy supervision techniques and contextual pricing are unknown in these communities.
+Interestingly, we find that IPS and DR estimators from causal inference literature are a special case of our proposed unbiased loss functions.
+Specifically, the DR estimator is equivalent to the minimum variance loss function when using a plug-in estimator and applied to contextual pricing.
+We also show theoretically and empirically that when most items do not sell (i.e., have very low purchase probability), the IPS method is a minimum variance estimator, which implies that practitioners can use their domain knowledge about the demand to inform model selection.
+To the best of our knowledge, these connections between causal inference, learning from noisy supervision techniques, and contextual pricing are unknown in these communities.